vidiptvashist/DeepSearch-AI/README.md

 - A virtual environment (recommended) and the required Python packages listed in `requirements.txt`.
 - An API key / credentials for the back-end model provider.
 The project includes a `gemini_client.py` file which expects credentials to be provided via environment variables (see assumptions below).

-Assumptions

-- I inferred the project uses an environment variable named `GEMINI_API_KEY` or similar to authenticate to the Gemini model API.
-If the client expects a different variable or a config file, update your environment or `app/gemini_client.py` accordingly.

 ## Install